F-1: Curricular Practical Training (CPT)

 Appointments must be made at least one day in advance.
 Call the Glavin Office Front Desk at 781-239-4565 to schedule a 30-minute appointment with an international student advisor.

 Bring to your CPT appointment: your completed/approved academic forms, job description/offer letter & your most recent I-94 (arrival/departure) record (not the travel history).

 As long as all documentation is in order, you will be issued a new Form I-20 authorizing CPT during the appointment.
 Obtaining a Social Security number (SSN) will also be discussed if you need to apply for one.

 You may only work for the employer specified on your Form I-20 and within the date range specified.

 If you do not already have a U.S. Social Security number (SSN), you may apply for one after receiving your CPT authorization but no sooner than 30 days prior to the CPT employment start date.

-If you anticipate any change to your internship after you have been authorized (i.e. different dates, a different location) you must submit documentation about the change first to the academic office overseeing your internship: UGCCD (undergraduates) or OEL (graduate students).
-Then, you must communicate to ISSS (email@example.com) in order to obtain a new Form I-20 from the Glavin Office reflecting the changes and/or extension of CPT authorization BEFORE the current internship end date or when the change will happen.
+If you anticipate any change to your internship after you have been authorized (i.e. different dates, a different location) you must submit documentation about the change first to the academic office overseeing your internship (see Step 2).
+Then, you must communicate to ISSS (email@example.com) in order to obtain a new Form I-20 reflecting the changes and/or extension of CPT authorization BEFORE the current internship end date or when the change will happen.

-Failure to comply with obtaining authorization, or making timely updates may be a violation of your status.
+Failure to comply with obtaining authorization, or making timely updates may be a violation of your immigration status.